Naval armour: Iron armour

 For instance, two processes were used in constructing iron armour.
 In the first, hammering, large lumps of iron of scrap or puddled iron were heated to welding temperature and placed under heavy steel hammers.
 Repeated blows welded these lumps into one solid plate and shaped it to the required form and dimensions.
 Hammered iron plate was the armour used in the earliest ironclad vessels, including HMS Warrior.
 The second method, rolling, involved stacking iron lumps atop one another, heating them to welding temperature and passing them between two iron rollers to become one plate of the required size.
 Rolled iron was difficult to produce initially, as it required machinery of immense size and great power.
 However, when the Special Committee tested both types of plate in 1863, it found that rolled iron was superior to hammered due to greater uniformity in quality.
 The committee and iron manufacturers worked together on how to more easily produce rolled plate, which became standard use in warships beginning in 1865.

 The committee addressed the use of wooden backing with iron armour.
 Early European iron armour consisted of between four and five inches (roughly 10 to 13 cm) of wrought iron backed by between 18 and 36 inches (roughly one-half to one metre) of solid wood.
 After considerable testing, the committee found that wood prevented spalling, cushioned the shock of a hit from damaging the structure of the ship and distributed the force over a larger area, which prevented penetration.
 The drawback of using wood and iron was extreme weight.
 Experiments with reducing or eliminating wooden backing to save weight proved unsuccessful.
 The committee also tested steel as potential armour as its members felt that the harder the armour, the better it might deflect or resist shot.
 However, the steel being produced at that time proved too brittle to be effective.
 Iron, being softer, bent, dented and distorted but held together and remained an effective means of protection.

 Experiments were also carried out with laminated armour, but these did not lead to any improvements and single plates were preferred.
-Many ships made during the US Civil War used laminated armour but this was necessitated by lack of facilities for manufacturing single plates of proper thickness.
+Many ships made during the American Civil War used laminated armour but this was necessitated by lack of facilities for manufacturing single plates of proper thickness.